arsbar24/STAT545-hw-Barton-Alistair/hw04/README.md

 * Found out how to label the different colour scales via StackOverflow.

-* Learnt how to do checkmarks on md files via a [github blog post](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) (I found this really cool).
+* Learnt how to do checklists on md files via a [github blog post](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) (I found this really cool).

 * Learnt a lot from Jenny Bryan's [join cheatsheet](http://stat545.com/bit001_dplyr-cheatsheet.html#anti_joinsuperheroes-publishers) for integrating my `_join()` functions.